 Beti Vadhavo programme was organized in 24 Villages in the presence of Village Sarpanch and other leaders.
-We explained people about the various topics i.e. importance of girl child, Sex Ratio.
+We explained people about the various topics i.e. importance of girl child.
+Sex Ratio.
 Gender Equality and laws regarding Child abortion.
-This initiative was well accepted by community and we have observed a visible change in their mindset.
-We have facilitated 260 daughters with kit (Small Bed sheet, Mosquito net, Soap and Cream with nutritious food for mather)
+This initiative was well accented by community and we have observed a visible change in their mindset. with Kit (Small Bed sheet with nutritious food for mother)